 Spring cleaning.
-Those two words have either put you into an anxiety-filled spiral or have you already reaching for your cleaning supplies.
+Those two words have either put you into an anxiety-filled spiral or have you reaching for your cleaning supplies.
 For us, it has us ready to get back to our minimalistic roots.
-You naturally accumulate things over time.
-Especially during the winter when all of those holiday gifts add up.
+You naturally accumulate things over time, especially during the winter when all of those holiday gifts add up.

-Don’t feel overwhelmed when you open that extra closet and see that it is, in fact, stuffed to the top instead of empty.
-Don’t stare at your closet and wonder if you’ll ever wear that bridesmaid’s dress again.
+It’s likely you feel overwhelmed when you open that extra closet and see that it is, in fact, stuffed to the top instead of empty.
+Or maybe you’ve caught yourself staring at your closet and wondering if you’ll ever wear that bridesmaid’s dress again.
 Answer: You won’t.
-We are here to help you.
+Whatever the case, we have a few tips that may help you.
 Don’t stress if you don’t know what to throw away and what to keep.
 Let’s get into spring cleaning: Keep-it-or-toss-it edition.

-First thing’s first—make a list.
-This might seem silly, but what if you completely forgot to check drawers?
+First things first — make a list.
+This might seem silly, but what if you completely forgot to check the drawers?
 Did you go into that guest bedroom and check that closet?
-You don’t have to write down every drawer in every room.
-A basic list will be helpful, though.
+You don’t have to write down every drawer in every room, but a basic list is helpful.

 When was the last time you attempted to put on those “pre” jeans?
 How long has it been since you used that massage gun thing your aunt got you a few Christmases ago?
 If you can’t remember when the last time you touched something was, it’s time to toss it.

-This won’t apply to things you aren’t supposed to mess with all of the time, like signs, books, or other items that you can look at but not use.
-Items that are meant to be taken out and worn or used are the focus.
+This won’t apply to things you aren’t supposed to mess with all the time, like signs, books, or other items you can look at but not use.
+Items meant to be taken out and worn or used are the focus.
 That means those costumes from your college days need to go.

 Along those lines, would you even notice if it wasn’t there?
 If that food processor were to up and walk away, how long before you would even know it was gone?
 If an item could be taken away (or hidden by a child) and you can’t tell what use to be in that spot, it’s time to get rid of it.